Search

 7. the range of powers available to the court under this Act in the proceedings in question.

 The court will consider every option and can make a wide range of orders, even if they have not been applied for.
-For example, there may be a case determining contact but it emerges that the resident parent intends to go abroad on a permanent basis with the child without seeking the consent of the other parent with Parental Responsibility.
-The court may therefore think it is appropriate to grant a prohibited steps order preventing the moving parent from leaving the jurisdiction.
+For example, there may be a case determining contact but it emerges that the resident parent intends to go abroad on a permanent basis with the child without seeking the consent of the other parent with parental responsibility.
+The court may therefore think it is appropriate to grant a Prohibited Steps Order preventing the moving parent from leaving the jurisdiction.

-This information is correct at the time of writing, 16th June 2022.
+This information is correct at the time of writing, 9th September 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.